 A foreword by founder, Rochelle Indo

-As of March 24th 2017 People In Charge of Change, aka P.I.C.C. entered into the first anniversary.
-The year zoomed by as we became excited by this election and simply, had fun learning, sharing, growing, educating, inspiring, and encouraging one another.
+As of March 24th 2019 People In Charge of Change, aka P.I.C.C., Inc. will enter into the fourth anniversary.
+Three years zoomed by as we became excited by the growth of this community.
+We’ve had fun learning, sharing, growing, educating, inspiring, and encouraging one another.
 We have grown as a true extended family and have learned from our successes as well as our mistakes.
 This is how it is supposed to be in every family.
 When we excel and succeed, we rejoice with one another.
 When we falter or fail, we support one another.
-These are attributes that make us stronger as a true family.
+These attributes make us stronger as a true family.

-P.I.C.C. has been blessed with the right combination of personalities and talented people of whom provide content that has been palatable for readers and viewers of a broad political, social, and belief spectrum.
-It is our wish to continue, going into the second year, to bring in more talented, skilled, and like-minded people.
+P.I.C.C. has been blessed with the right combination of personalities and talented people of whom provide content that has been palatable for readers and viewers of a broad social and faith background.
+It is our wish to continue, going into this fourth year, to bring in more talented, skilled, and like-minded people who share our vision.

-As we grow in this regard, it is pertinent upon us to set a simple Code of Ethics by which we can all observe and abide by to build a great team, achieve our goal, set an example, and strengthen our resolve.
+As we grow in this regard, it is pertinent upon us to set a simple Code of Ethics by which we can all observe and abide by to build a great team, achieve our goals, set examples, and strengthen our resolve.

-As founder, my vision for P.I.C.C. is that it will thrive well beyond my tenure.
-Its foundation will be solid and the baton can be passed to a new set of eyes, ideas, and courage to go forth into uncharted territory to make CHANGE.
-Remember, We the People are at the Pinnacle of Change.
+As founder, my vision for P.I.C.C., Inc. is that it will thrive well beyond my tenure.
+Its foundation will be solid and the baton can be passed to a new set of eyes, ideas, and with courage to go forth into uncharted territory to bring people together.
+Remember, We are the People In Charge of Change.

 CODE OF ETHICS FOR P.I.C.C.
 COLUMNISTS AND CONTRIBUTORS